Photo by: Sameer A. Khan/Fotobuddy

 MotionDraw: a Tool for Enhancing Art and Performance Using Kinect

-My PhD thesis, Classical and Quantum Sublinear Algorithms, can be found in the Warwick Research Archive Portal.
+My PhD thesis, Classical and Quantum Sublinear Algorithms, is available in the Warwick Research Archive Portal.

 Teaching